AbercrombieAndFitch/Objective-C-Style-Guide/README.md

 This style guide outlines the coding conventions of the iOS teams at A&F. This is based on the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide)

 ## Introduction

-Here are some of the documents from Apple that informed the style guide.
+Here are some of the documents from Apple that informed this style guide.
 If something isn’t mentioned here, it’s probably covered in great detail in one of these:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)
 * [Cocoa Fundamentals Guide](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaFundamentals/Introduction/Introduction.html)